mrtzhsmnn/Algo-Ds2-Ueb3/code/Errors.md

    + **~~FIXED~~:** I found the error, the error are his slides.
    + **EDIT:** NOT FIXED!!!!
      + now my algorithm finds shorter paths and sometimes longer paths than the algorithm I test against
+     + **KINDA FIXED:** variance occurs because variability brought in from the prioqueue, even the same implementation run twice delivers varying results.
 ## SCC
 + ~~still delivers NO output!~~ **FIXED:** Problem was with the transpose function, and also a call to null in the inner while loop
 + now delivers output, that is right in ~~some~~ (edit):[ALL] cases